René Rosero

 Jonathan René Rosero Tovar (born 5 September 1984) is a Colombian football manager and former player who played as a midfielder.
-He is currently the interim manager of Deportivo Pasto.
+He is the current manager of Deportivo Pasto.

 Playing career

 Born in Barbacoas, Nariño, Rosero joined Deportivo Pasto's youth sides in 2003 after impressing with an amateur side in his hometown.
 After being promoted to the main squad for the 2004 season, he made his professional debut on 22 February of that year, starting in a 2–1 home win over Deportes Quindío.

 Rosero scored his first professional goal on 9 June 2004, netting the opener in a 4–0 home routing of América de Cali.
 He continued to feature regularly with the club in the following years, becoming team captain in the 2013 season.

 In November 2013, after undergoing surgery due to a knee injury, Rosero was admitted to the ICU due to a viral encephalitis.
 He spent the entire 2014 season recovering, only returning in 2015 but leaving in May of that year; he retired shortly after.